srpup/Tools/DevOps-Weekend-Batch-8-Course.md

 *Cloud*: AWS - 10 hrs

-*Infrastructure Automation*: Terraform - 2 hrs
+*Infrastructure Automation*: Terraform - 2 to 3 hrs

 	- Installation and examples
 	- Core concepts and components of Terraform